hnaoufal/in-browser-timer/README.md

 - After the countdown passes zero it goes negative and displays *Time's up!
 Let's wrap things up.*

 The extension does not require any special permissions and runs as a content script on all pages.

+## Privacy Policy
+This extension does not collect, store, or transmit any personal data.
+All settings (such as timer duration or visibility) are stored only locally in the browser and never leave the device.